SuleimanFarah/sunpy/Home:-Weekly-Community-Meetings-Archive.md

   * Does GH have a way to adjust permissions on who can mark as draft?
 * SSL Certificate Verification Failure on things that access NOAA data?
   * <https://github.com/sunpy/sunpy/runs/6083862087?check_suite_focus=true#step:8:23179>
-  * The NGDC NOAA domain is currently undergoing maintaince until the 21st <https://www.ngdc.noaa.gov/index.html>, this is probably the issue
+  * The NGDC NOAA domain is currently undergoing maintenance until the 21st <https://www.ngdc.noaa.gov/index.html>, this is probably the issue
 * PR Review

 ### Notes